Mr-Dobby/dobbybot/README.md

 4. Double click 'Start_Bot.cmd' - Edit this file to your desired OS id you're not on Windows.
 4.1 It will most likely fail, simply install all the modules it fails on with; Open PowerShell/Terminal and type npm install PACKAGE_NAME
 4.2 If they fail to install, find the package name on https://www.npmjs.com/ and install them through their own guides.
 5. ez pez you good to go.
-Login to your MongoDB as localhost
+Login to your MongoDB as localhost.